docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

         }
         ```

-        !!! warning "Support for DKIM keys using Ed25519"
+    ??? warning "Support for DKIM Keys using ED25519"

         This modern elliptic curve is supported by Rspamd, but support by third-parties for [verifying Ed25519 DKIM signatures is unreliable][dkim-ed25519-support].

         If you sign your mail with this key type, you should include RSA as a fallback, like shown in the above example.

-        !!! tip "DKIM Signing config: `check_pubkey = true;`"
+    ??? tip "Let Rspamd Check Your Keys"

-            This setting will have Rspamd query the DNS record for each DKIM selector, verifying each public key matches the private key configured.
+        When `check_pubkey = true;` is set, Rspamd will query the DNS record for each DKIM selector, verifying each public key matches the private key configured.

-            If there is a mismatch, a warning will be omitted to the Rspamd log (`/var/log/supervisor/rspamd.log`).
+        If there is a mismatch, a warning will be omitted to the Rspamd log `/var/log/supervisor/rspamd.log`.

-!!! info "Restart required"

-    After restarting DMS, outgoing mail will now be signed with your new DKIM key(s) :tada:

-    You'll need to repeat this process if you add any new domains.

-!!! warning "RSA Key Sizes >= 4096 Bit"

-    Keys of 4096 bits could denied by some mail servers.
-According to [RFC 6376][rfc-6376] keys are [preferably between 512 and 2048 bits][github-issue-dkimlength].
+    [docs-rspamd-override-d]: ../security/rspamd.md#manually

 ### DNS Record { #dkim-dns }